Gustav Victor Rudolf Born: Career

 From 1973 to 1978 he was Sheild Professor of Pharmacology at Cambridge.
 He was elected a Fellow of the Royal Society of London in 1972, and of the Royal College of Physicians in 1976.
 He was Professor of Pharmacology at King's College London, 1978–86, and became Research Professor at the William Harvey Institute in 1989.

 Family

 Born married Ann Plowden-Wardlaw, a medical doctor and Kleinian psychoanalyst, with whom he had three children.
-In 1962, he married Dr Faith Maurice-Williams, with whom he had two more children, one of which being Carey Born, an actress and filmmaker, known for her production company FirstBornFilms.
+In 1962, he married Dr Faith Maurice-Williams, with whom he had two more children, one of them being (Carey Born), an actress and filmmaker, known for her production company FirstBornFilms.
 His father's (Max Born) family was of Jewish descent.
 His other daughter is Georgina Born, Professor of Sociology, Anthropology and Music at the University of Cambridge, and his niece was the singer and actress Olivia Newton-John.

 Publications

 In 2006, he co-authored a book with Lorie Karnath "Wohin geht die Sonne, wenn ich schlafe" Nymphenburger Verlag, Munich.